 After a quick chat, they confirmed they had a gym and it was open to anyone!
 For one month, it cost me $48 and gave me access to the gym daily but also all the outdoor community pools.
 There was one by the water in Stanley Park and I made it a habit to go 2-3 times per week.
 Such a good deal!

-I also took daily one-hour walks by the Seawall while listening to podcasts and did the whole Seawall 2-3 times during my stay which took a minimum of 2-hours of fast walking.
+I also took daily one-hour walks by the Seawall while listening to podcasts and did the whole Seawall 2-3 times during my stay which took a minimum of 2 hours of fast walking.

 Vancouver is an expensive city and I feel like you won’t enjoy it fully if you’re not willing to spend more money than usual.
 It was easy for me to visit the beach daily while grabbing a coffee in the morning and I always felt inspired to get active and eat healthy because everyone was around me.
-Choosing a farther neighborhood would have definitely changed my experience.
+Choosing a farther neighbourhood would have definitely changed my experience.

 That’s It For Vancouver!